Road Trip All 3 National Parks in Washington State

 7+ day Washington national parks itinerary

 This is the most efficient route to explore all three of Washington’s national parks.
-We've designed this itinerary to be traveled between mid-July and September, but you can adjust the order you visit the parks if you’re visiting in the spring or fall as mentioned above.
+We've designed this itinerary to be traveled between July and September, but you can adjust the order you visit the parks if you’re visiting in the spring or fall, as mentioned above.
 The itinerary here is an outline for your trip.
 You’ll find detailed information on each national park in the linked blogs.

 Itinerary breakdown